-We all know that measuring is the key to good results but hey, who’s got time for that.
+We all know that measuring is the key to good results but hey, who’s got time for that?
 So how can you quickly throw together your cold brew without a scale?
 I did some digging and here’s what you want to know.

 Want to know which ratio you should use and how to fix your cold brew if you get it wrong?
-That’s what I’ll get in to below.
+That’s what I’ll get into below.

 How to Make Good Cold Brew Coffee Without Using a Scale